geodav-tech/geodav-site/geodav.site.md

 (instead of why choose us)
 1, 2, 3 guarantee

-We're with you every step of the way, even after the project is completed.
-We'll check in 1, 2, and 3 months after you've started using your new tools to make sure you're completely satisfied and that everything is working as intended.
-Our entire team is based in Western Colorado and we're always just an email or a phone call away!
+<handshake icon> We're with you every step of the way, even after the project is completed.
+<calendar icon> We'll check in 1, 2, and 3 months after you've started using your new tools to make sure you're completely satisfied and that everything is working as intended.
+<map icon> Our entire team is based in Western Colorado and we're always just an email or a phone call away!

 yellow banner
-Ready to solve your company's data problems?
+Ready to solve your data problems?
 Start building your solution! (primary)